xuanhao97/hao-mcp/README.md

 }
 ```

 **Note**: After calling this tool, a password reset link or OTP will be sent to the user's email.
-Use this tool when a user needs to reset their forgotten password.
+Use this tool for both scenarios: (1) when a user needs to reset their forgotten password, or (2) when a user wants to change their existing password.
+The tool automatically handles both cases.
+After receiving the OTP, use `confirmResetPassword` to complete the process.

 ### `confirmResetPassword`